elasticio/elasticio.github.io/content/_developers/rebound.md

 Two separately running parallel integration processes are created:

-  1. Process A synchronises customers and
+  1. Process A synchronizes customers and
-  2. Process B synchronises the corresponding orders.
+  2. Process B synchronizes the corresponding orders.

 As two processes are running in parallel, we could run into a situation when an order arrives earlier than the corresponding customer data.
 This would prevent that particular order from being created in ERP and could potentially lock the system blocking the further processing.
 This is a simple example of hierarchical data structures with inter-dependencies that require some safeguarding to ensure consistency in the distributed systems (ERP & Shop).